ralphjsmit/filament/packages/tables/docs/01-overview.md

 <AutoScreenshot name="tables/overview/relationship-columns" alt="Table with relationship column" version="4.x" />

 In this case, Filament will search for an `author` relationship on the `Post` model, and then display the `name` attribute of that relationship.
-We call this "dot notation" - you can use it to display any attribute of any relationship, even nested distant relationships.
+We call this "dot notation", and you can use it to display any attribute of any relationship, even nested relationships.
 Filament uses this dot notation to eager-load the results of that relationship for you.

+For more information about column relationships, visit the [Relationships section](columns/relationships).

 ## Defining table filters

-As well as making columns `searchable()`, you can allow the users to filter rows in the table in other ways.
-We call these components "filters", and they are defined in the `$table->filters()` method:
+As well as making columns `searchable()`, which allows the user to filter the table by searching the content of columns, you can also allow the users to filter rows in the table in other ways.
+[Filters](filters) can be defined in the `$table->filters()` method:

 ```php
 use Filament\Tables\Filters\Filter;